ja-camus/blog-fastapi/README.md

 - **pytest**: A framework that makes building simple and scalable test cases easy.
 - **httpx**: A fully featured HTTP client for Python, which provides sync and async APIs.

-Feel free to reach out if you have any questions or need further assistance!

-# CI/CD:

-- **GitHub Actions**: Automates CI/CD workflows directly in GitHub, running tests, builds, and deployments on push or pull requests.
-- **Flake8**: Linting tool that checks Python code against PEP 8, detects errors and complexity.
-- **Black**: Automatic code formatter for Python, ensuring uniform style.
-- **Coveralls**: Analyzes test coverage, showing untested code areas with detailed reports.

-- This will execute all the tests in the project.

-# Additional Information

-- **FastAPI**: A modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-- **Uvicorn**: A lightning-fast ASGI server implementation, using uvloop and httptools.
-- **SQLAlchemy**: The Python SQL toolkit and Object-Relational Mapping (ORM) library.
-- **Alembic**: Database migration tool for SQLAlchemy, enabling schema changes in Python applications.
-- **Poetry**: A tool for dependency management and packaging.
-- **Psycopg2-binary**: A PostgreSQL database adapter for Python.
-- **Pydantic**: Data validation and settings management using Python type annotations.
-- **python-dotenv**: Reads key-value pairs from a .env file and can set them as environment variables.
-- **pytest**: A framework that makes building simple and scalable test cases easy.
-- **httpx**: A fully featured HTTP client for Python, which provides sync and async APIs.

 # CI/CD:

 - **GitHub Actions**: Automates CI/CD workflows directly in GitHub, running tests, builds, and deployments on push or pull requests.